iriscouch/obj_diff/README.md

   "name.middle", obj_diff.ANY, /^\w$/
 );

-// Or as an assertion.

 // Or as an assertion, with an extra "reason" argument. try {
   diff.assert.atleast(
-    "some_key          , "must become new new" , "old_value" , "new_value",
+    "some_key"         , "must become new new" , "old_value" , "new_value",
     "options.log.level", "must upgrade to info", "debug"     , "info", "name"             , "must start with 'S'" , obj_diff.ANY, /^S/, "weapon"           , "cannot be sharp"     , obj_diff.ANY, good_weapon